HunterMcGushion/hyperparameter_hunter/README.md

 [![PyPI version](https://badge.fury.io/py/hyperparameter-hunter.svg)](https://badge.fury.io/py/hyperparameter-hunter)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=Q3EX3PQUV256G)

+Automatically save and learn from Experiment results, leading to long-term, persistent optimization that remembers all your tests.

-HyperparameterHunter provides a wrapper for machine learning algorithms that automatically save all the important data in a unified format.
-Simplify the experimentation and hyperparameter tuning process by letting HyperparameterHunter do the hard work of recording, organizing, and learning from your tests — all while using the same libraries you already do — with no need to provide extra information.
+HyperparameterHunter provides a wrapper for machine learning algorithms that saves all the important data.
+Simplify the experimentation and hyperparameter tuning process by letting HyperparameterHunter do the hard work of recording, organizing, and learning from your tests — all while using the same libraries you already do.
 Don't let any of your experiments go to waste, and start doing hyperparameter optimization the way it was meant to be.

 * **Installation:** `pip install hyperparameter-hunter`
 * **Source:** https://github.com/HunterMcGushion/hyperparameter_hunter